 Lists and groupings can be notoriously misleading.
+In fact, The Association of Boarding Schools (TABS) refuses to rank schools (read their article to find out why).
 Different criteria and weighting provide different rankings, and may not be based on criteria that are important to you.
-At best, these lists allow for quick comparison on basic data to help provide a range of school options.
+At best, lists allow for quick comparison on basic data to help provide a range of school options.
 However, decisions should not be made on rankings alone.
 It is the softer side of schools — their values, culture, tradition, environment, support provided — that often determines what is truly the best fit for your child.
 No two schools are the same.
 Final decisions should be made only after personal visits to the schools and conversations with admissions, faculty and students.

 - The 50 Most Elite Boarding Schools in America, Singapore Business Insider